adboy316/WebProjects/README.md

 # html-css-website

 Simple website made using only css, sass, html, and bootsrap.
-Made for project0 of cs50 Web.
+Made for project 0 of cs50 Web.